 A gray whale can grow to about 16 meters (50 feet) long, and weigh up to 40 tons.
 Gray whales do not have a dorsal fin but rather a dorsal hump followed by the tail stock, which is a series of 8 to 14 small bumps called "knuckles" between the dorsal hump and tail fluke.
 Tail flukes can be up to 3.7 meters (12 feet) wide and have a curved tailing edge with a deep median notch.
 Calves are born a uniform dark gray that becomes mottled as they get older.
 Older gray whales have lighter patches on the skin where they are covered in barnacles and whale lice that are able to attach themselves and live on the skin of the slow-moving whale.
 Also, when these skin parasites fall off, they leave scars that give a light-colored mottled appearance.

 Gray whales reach sexual maturity at approximately eight years of age, from which age females will mate at intervals of once every 2 or more years.
 Gray whales can live up to 70 years.
 During the breeding season of late November through January, females may mate with several males.
 Mating and calving both occur mostly in the lagoons of Baja, although mating has been observed while whales pass the Point Reyes Lighthouse during both north and south migrations.
 During a gray whale's 12 to 13 month gestation period, the female will have migrated from Baja California to Alaska and back, arriving in the warm lagoons of Baja in time for the birth of its single calf.
 Currently there are no accounts of twin births.
-The calf weighs 500 to 680 kilograms (1,100-1,500 pounds) and is 3.6-4.5 meters (12-15 feet) long at birth.
+The calf weighs 500 to 680 kilograms (1,100 to 1,500 pounds) and is 3.6 to 4.5 meters (12 to 15 feet) long at birth.
 Calves nurse seven to eight months (the entire duration of the northbound journey) on milk that is 53% fat (human milk is 2% fat).